schaueho/clojure-codekata/kata6-anagrams/doc/intro.md

 	           w2 (remove-blanks word2)]
 		   (= (set w1) (set w2))))

-This time, I opted for using [midje FIX LINK]() for running the tests, in particular due to the possibility to run tests continually via [lein-midje FIX LINK]().
+This time, I opted for using [midje](https://github.com/marick/Midje) for running the tests, in particular due to the possibility to run tests continually via [lein-midje](https://github.com/marick/lein-midje).
 Midje takes a slightly different approach / syntax to writing tests, adding the notion of _facts_ that are then verified.
 I.e. tests with midje look like this:

 	(facts "Testing the set implementation for checking anagrams" (fact "Set anagram can find anagrams"